barzamir1/chess/README.md

 # chess
-chess game
-compile using makefile.
+compile using the makefile.
 SDL 2.0 is required.